pablgonz/travis-ci-latex-pdf/README.md

 #### Con:

 * Packages are (not yet) cached, so the build time is long
-* You still need to specify which packages you require to be installed
+* You still need to specify which packages you require to be installed (unless you use the texliveonfly image, see [the instructions below](texlive-docker-texliveonfly))

-Build time example file: 4 minutes
+Build time example file: 4 minutes (9 minutes when using texliveonfly)

 Want this?
 Instructions [below](#texlive-docker).